The Jews of Rhodes

 Images of Jewish Landmarks

-Kahal Shalom
+Kahal Shalom Synagogue

-The Kahal Shalom, also known as Kehila Shalom, is the oldest synagogue in Greece and the sole remaining Jewish synagogue on Rhodes used for services up to this day.
+The Kahal Shalom also known as Kehila Shalom, is the oldest synagogue in Greece and the sole remaining Jewish synagogue on Rhodes used for services up to this day.
 The synagogue was one of the four synagogues (plus two oratories) in the Jewish Quarter.
 The Kahal Shalom is believed to have been built in the year 1577.
 The full name of the building is Kahal Kadosh Shalom (the Holy Congregation of Peace).

-La Kaye Ancha (means “the wide street”)
+La Kaye Ancha (“the wide street”).

 The Square of the Martyred Jews